etinaude/Simple-Recovery/README.md

 ### Supported sources
 * Google Chrome saved passwords
 * Wireless networks that the computer has signed in to at some point

-#### Please note I do not condone the useage of Simple Recovery for anything that may be considered illegal.